MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-a-helper-class-to-access-common-outlook-item-members.md

 > The following code example is an excerpt from [Programming Applications for Microsoft Office Outlook 2007](https://www.amazon.com/gp/product/0735622493?ie=UTF8&tag=msmsdn-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=0735622493).

 Many Outlook items have similar properties and methods.
-For example, the Application, Attachments, Body, Categories, and Class properties, and Close, Copy, and Display methods are common to all Outlook item object.
-The COM-based Outlook object model returns the generic Visual Basic Object instead of the exact item type for many members.
-For example, the [CurrentItem](https://msdn.microsoft.com/en-us/library/bb611743\(v=office.15\)) property returns a generic Object.
-On the other hand, the strongly typed managed code environment requires you to cast the Object representing an Outlook item to the exact Outlook type such as MailItem.
+For example, the **Application**, **Attachments**, **Body**, **Categories**, and **Class** properties, and **Close**, **Copy**, and **Display** methods are common to all Outlook item objects.
+The COM-based Outlook object model returns the generic Visual Basic **Object** instead of the exact item type for many members.

+For example, the [CurrentItem](https://msdn.microsoft.com/en-us/library/bb611743\(v=office.15\)) property returns a generic **Object**.
+On the other hand, the strongly typed managed code environment requires you to cast the **Object** representing an Outlook item to the exact Outlook type such as **MailItem**.

 The OutlookItem helper class uses reflection to expose properties and methods that are common to all items.
-The class helps you cast the object to the exact type and provides the convenience of directly using common item properties or methods on the OutlookItem object.
-This is a very useful technique and several other how-to topics listed in the See Also section below take advantage of this helper class.
+The class helps you cast the object to the exact type and provides the convenience of directly using common item properties or methods on the **OutlookItem** object.
+This is a very useful technique, and several other how-to topics listed in the **See also** section take advantage of this helper class.

 If you use Visual Studio to test this code example, you must first add a reference to the **Microsoft Outlook 15.0 Object Library** component and specify the Outlook variable when you import the **Microsoft.Office.Interop.Outlook** namespace.
 The **Imports** or **using** statement must not occur directly before the functions in the code example but must be added before the public Class declaration.
 The following lines of code show how to do the import and assignment in Visual Basic and C\#.